stevedekorte/garbagecollector/README.md

 ## Notes

-No attempt has been made to make this code safe for use when it's functions are called from multiple prememtive threads simultaniously.</td>
+No attempt has been made to make this code safe for use when it's functions are called from multiple prememtive threads simultaniously.